Graduate Research Assistant – Invertebrate Field Biologist

-Sofia Gripenberg*, Owen Lewis and Becky Morris* are all able to supervise PhD students (in Oxford, the qualification is known as a ‘DPhil’).
-Our current students are funded through the Environmental Research Doctoral Training Partnership (previously NERC studentships), prestigious independent studentships (e.g. the Christopher Welch Scholarship) and, for overseas students, scholarships funded by their home countries (see the Department of Zoology website).
+In Oxford, the hD qualification is known as a ‘DPhil’.
+Current CERO students are funded through the Environmental Research Doctoral Training Partnership (previously NERC studentships), prestigious independent studentships (e.g. the Christopher Welch Scholarship) and, for overseas students, scholarships funded by their home countries (see the Department of Zoology website).
 Applications for the Environmental Research DTP are due in January (see here for details on how to apply).
-If you’re interested in studying for a DPhil please contact us well in advance of the university deadlines, preferably attaching a CV, research interests and your ideas about your preferred research topics.
+If you’re interested in studying for a DPhil please contact Owen well in advance of the university deadlines, preferably attaching a CV, research interests and your ideas about your proposed research topics.

 Becky Morris and Sofia Gripenberg have moved and will now recruit PhD students through the Universities of Southampton and Reading, respectively – please contact them for details.